-James Gatta is a partner in Goodwin’s Government Investigations and Enforcement and White Collar Defense practices.
+James Gatta is a partner in Goodwin’s Government Investigations and Enforcement and White Collar Defense practices and co-chair of the firm’s Healthcare practice.
 His practice focuses on representing U.S. and multinational companies and individuals with respect to government and internal corporate investigations, white collar criminal defense, regulatory compliance and related civil litigation, and complex commercial litigation.

 Mr. Gatta is an experienced courtroom advocate and has successfully tried several federal criminal trials and argued numerous federal criminal appeals.
 He also earned a number of awards and commendations for his work as a prosecutor.
 In 2017, he received an Executive Office of United States Attorneys Director’s Award for Superior Performance as an Assistant U.S. Attorney, and was named a “Prosecutor of the Year” by the Federal Law Enforcement Foundation in 2011.

 Mr. Gatta previously served as a Lecturer in Law at Columbia University School of Law, where he co-taught a seminar on federal litigation.
 Before his tenure at the EDNY, Mr. Gatta was an associate at Goodwin and represented individuals and entities in white collar criminal and regulatory matters.
 Earlier in his career, he was a law clerk to the Honorable Frank Maas in the United States District Court for the Southern District of New York.
 Prior to law school, Mr. Gatta was a New York City Urban Fellow.

 (summa cum laude, Phi Beta Kappa)

 U.S. District Court for the Southern District of New York, Honorable Frank Maas